-- Remedy selection (proposed plan and ROD) to document a final remedial action(s) for all source areas and COCs requiring remediation for the entire C-400 Complex. - Post-ROD documents (e.g., remedial design report, remedial action work plan) and implementation of a final remedial action(s) as specified in the ROD.
+- RI characterization to define the full nature and extent of all contamination from the surface down through the RGA and to include the upper McNairy. - Remedy selection (proposed plan and ROD) to document a final remedial action(s) for all source areas and COCs requiring remediation and building demolition for the entire C-400 Complex. - Post-ROD documents (e.g., remedial design report, remedial action work plan) and implementation of a final remedial action(s) as specified in the ROD.